mikiiiiihara/one-assets/README.md

 ### Directory

 - server/: for api routes codes
-- frontend/: for screen component and hooks
+- hooks/: for hooks this layer is the proxy of api and screen
 - pages/: for routing of api and pages
-- models/: for types of api request and response